English theatre shines in Montréal

 Segal Centre for Performing Arts

-The Segal Centre presents the much-anticipated Canadian premiere of the off-Broadway smash hit Titanique which turns one of the greatest love stories of all time into a hysterical musical fantasia, as seen through the eyes of Céline!
-This all-Canadian production stars an authentique real-life Québec star – Véronique Claveau – as Céline Dion, with show-stopping performances of such hits as “My Heart Will Go On” and “All By Myself” with a full band.
-Runs from October 27 to November 24.
+Then the Segal brings back the smash Off-Broadway musical Titanique which turns one of the greatest love stories of all time into a hysterical musical fantasia, as seen through the eyes of Céline!
+This hilarious all-Canadian production stars the superb Véronique Claveau as Céline Dion with show-stopping performances of such hits as “My Heart Will Go On” and “All By Myself” with a full band.
+Runs February 2 to 16.

 Montréal, arts interculturels